bigBagBoogy/FestivalIdleGame/bigBagBoogy.md

 line 84 connectWeb3.JS:
 const ethAmount = document.getElementById("ethAmount").value; //string value here

+# let's:

+Offer 2 tiers of cheating: CheatSilver and CheatGold.
+Let's make these $5 and $10 These fiat amounts need to be measured against the current price of ETH/USD?
+We'll write the code for this, but comment it out, since keeping track of chainlink pricefeed funding might not be wanted.
+html: button -> popup with CheatSilver and CheatGold buttons. onclick=CheatSilver() For now we'll work off a price for ETH of $2000, so CheatSilver = 0.0025 ETH and CheatGold = 0.005 ETH (2500000000000000 WEI and 5000000000000000)

 # if needed install npm install --save-dev dotenv-webpack

 totalScore (skullies) must me capped at 1e50!!!! in JS/score.js